biud436/blog-api-server/frontend/README.md

 # Introduction

-This project allows you to build a static page for island dashboard using famous library named `react.js` and `Material UI`
+This project allows you to build a static page for blog using famous library named `react.js` and `Material UI`